jonnyhuang18/shaders-on-raspberry-pi/README.md

 You'll then need to install the neopixel library onto the pico to run the LEDs.
 Follow this link to install neopixel [https://learn.adafruit.com/circuitpython-essentials/circuitpython-neopixel].

-Save the neopixel.mpy file to your device (for example, open it in Thonny and go file > save as and select MicroPython device.
+Save the neopixel.mpy file to your device (for example, open it in Thonny and go file > save as and select CircuitPython device.
 Give it the same name).
 Once it's there, you can import it into your code.
 ### IMPORTANT: Make sure to double check that the neopixel.mpy file is in the lib folder on the Pico!

 ### CIRCUIT AND HARDWARE SETUP

 The connection is very simple.
 The NeoPixel LED Strip is addressable, we only need one digital pin to control the entire chain of LEDs.
-Connect the 5V, GND, and Output pin of NeoPixel RGB LED Strip to VSYS, GND & GP15 Pin of Raspberry Pi Pico W respectively (diagram below).
+Connect the 5V, GND, and Output pin of NeoPixel RGB LED Strip to VSYS, GND & GP0 Pin of Raspberry Pi Pico W respectively (diagram below).
 ![Screen Shot 2023-08-02 at 3 48 30 PM](https://github.com/jonnyhuang18/shaders-on-raspberry-pi/assets/73203368/be9f899f-a28d-49bc-b0f6-0a54fd89a962)

 ### IMPORTANT: Always use an external power rather than the power pin of the microcontroller.
 This is because NeoPixels actually draw quite a lot of power and running too many of them could overload the Pico.